damian-robinson/jscalc/README.md

-# jscalc
+# JS Calc
-A super basic calculator app demo.
+A super basic calculator app demo using HTML, CSS, and Javascript.